Staff

 Patricia Arevalo Workforce Development Associate

-Born in Bogota, Colombia, Patricia is a professional in Dermatofunctional physiotherapy and Body Aesthetics at UnigranRio and Senac in Rio de Janeiro (Brazil).
-In January 2019, she arrived to Seattle with her son to support him in his engineering career at the UW.
-Without resources but with a great dream, she decided to start a new life.
+Born in Bogota, Colombia, Patricia is a professional in Dermato functional physiotherapy and Body Aesthetics at UnigranRio and Senac in Rio de Janeiro (Brazil).
+Patricia also studied her International Business degree in Columbia.

 Bible studies, fashion, reading and tea culture are some of her passions